CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 <!-- > "Absorb what is useful, discard what is useless and add what is specifically your own." &mdash; Bruce Lee -->

 > "You never change things by fighting the existing reality.
-To change something, build a new model that makes the existing model obsolete." &mdash; R. Buckminster Fuller
+To change something, build a new model that makes the existing model obsolete." &mdash; R. Buckminster Fuller, Beyond Civilization: Humanity's Next Great Adventure (1999), p.
+137

-> "Don't fight forces, use them." &mdash; R. Buckminster Fuller
+> "Don't fight forces, use them." &mdash; R. Buckminster Fuller, In Shelter (May 1932)

 <!-- > "Jobs are a centuries-old concept created during the Industrial Revolution.
 Despite the reality that we're now deep in the Information Age, many people are studying for, or working at, or clinging to the Industrial Age idea of a safe, secure job." &mdash; Robert Kiyosaki -->